TheOrca-sol/hostify/README.md

 ### Prerequisites
 - Python 3.10+ and Node.js 18+
 - A PostgreSQL database
-- A Firebase project for authentication
+- A Firebase project for authentication (Google, Email/Password, Phone auth)
-- A Twilio account for sending SMS
+- A Twilio account for sending SMS and phone verification
+- Tesseract OCR engine installed on your system

 ### 1. Backend Setup
 ```bash